Christopher-Karvelis/Simple-FPS-game-in-Unity/README.md

 ## Start of the game
-The game starts with a starting menu which waits for the user to give a value (greater than 1 for the game to make sense).
-When the user gives a value and presses the Enter button on the main keyboard and not the numpad (Input.GetKeyDown("return"))
+The game starts with a starting menu which waits for the user to give a value n (greater than 1 for the game to make sense).
+When the user gives a value and presses the Enter button on the main keyboard and not the numpad (Input.GetKeyDown("return")) then a terain of  n*n cubes is created.

 ## Basic Functions
+The player can gather cubes and cylinders and start building in order to climb in to higher levels.

+## Scoring System
 If the player drops at least 2 levels he starts to lose points, also If he climbs to a cube or a cylinder gets 10 points.